Faith (Faith Evans album): Production

 Another song on the album, "You Don't Understand", was primarily influenced by Evans' marriage to The Notorious B.I.G.
 The music of R. Kelly was the primary inspiration for the musical arrangement, according to Thompson.
 The third single from the album was the song "Ain't Nobody".
 Thompson said it was influenced by the song "Can't Let Her Get Away" by Michael Jackson from his 1991 album Dangerous.
-When he started on the music, he didn't do the tracking until after Combs came to hear the song and gave him the go ahead to track it.
-When Thompson attempted the first time after Combs left, the plug came out from the machine and the entire track was erased- which led him having to do it all over again from scratch.
-The final single released from the album, "Come Over", was initially supposed to be an interlude.
+When he started on the music, he didn't do the tracking until after Combs came to hear the song and gave him the go-ahead to track it.
+When Thompson attempted the first time after Combs left, the plug came out from the machine, and the entire track was erased - which led him to do it all over again from scratch.
+The final single released from the album, "Come Over," was initially supposed to be an interlude.
 However, Evans insisted the interlude should be made into a full song.
-Another album track on Faith, "All This Love" was written by Evans and her boyfriend prior to her marriage to The Notorious B.I.G., but Thompson revealed the music was composed five years before he met Evans.
+Another album track on Faith, "All This Love" was written by Evans and her boyfriend before her marriage to The Notorious B.I.G., but Thompson revealed the music was composed five years before he met Evans.
 The CD bonus track "Reasons" featured uncredited background vocals from Blackstreet member Dave Hollister.
-The reason for his appearance was due to Evans and Blackstreet recording their debut albums at the same studio, but only on different floors.
-Also originally planned as an interlude, Blackstreet member and producer Teddy Riley came looking for Hollister and overheard the two singing "Reasons".
+His appearance was due to Evans and Blackstreet recording their debut albums at the same studio but only on different floors.
+Also originally planned as an interlude, Blackstreet member and producer Teddy Riley came looking for Hollister and overheard the two singing "Reasons."
 Riley then suggested to Combs that it should be made into a full song.
-Faith was recorded primarily at The Hit Factory and Combs' personal studio Daddy's House Recording- both of which were based in New York City.
+Faith was recorded primarily at The Hit Factory and Combs' studio Daddy's House Recording - both based in New York City.